davidchyou/PredictTerm/README.md

 - RhoTermPredict: This is a pattern-based RDT predictor, it scans for RDT in genomes or sequences efficiently with moderately-level of accuracy.
 The RDT pattern used by RhoTermPredict was also considered by Nadiras's RDT predictor, and random forests of PredictTerm uses these as part of the parameter set.
 - Nadiras RDT classifier: The RDT classifier implemented by Nadiras et al. collects features and patterns relevant to RDT.
 Partial least-square discriminant analysis was then used to classify sequences into strong RDT, weak RDT and non-RDT with excellent reported accuracy.
 The Python script generating the RDT parameter is publicly available, but the classifier is private and requires paid software (SIMCA) to run.
 - iTerm-PseKNC: This terminator predictor uses physicochemical and pseudonucleotide compositions to predict terminators, but does not call types.
 It is highly accurate on intrinsic terminators.
-- BATTER (unpublished but available on BioXriv): It is a "terminator or not" terminator predictor like iTerm-PseKNC.
+- BATTER (unpublished but available as an unreviewed preprint on BioRxiv): It is a "terminator or not" terminator predictor like iTerm-PseKNC.
 It is based on a language model of terminator stem-loops, including both RDT and IT.
-The reported accuracy is excellent for in RDT and IT, and also terminators in genomes with biased nucleotide distributions.
+The preprint reported accuracy is excellent for in RDT and IT, and also terminators in genomes with biased nucleotide distributions.
 However, although BATTER predicts both RDT and IT as terminators, it does not distinguish between RDT and IT, nor handling the case where an IT stem-loop is upstream to a RDT site (IT+RDT).
 Terminator type calling is the competitive advantage of PredictTerm.

 Users may consider using iTerm-PseKNC or BATTER to scan for terminators in genomes or sequences, and then apply PredictTerm on putative terminator regions to determine terminator types.